Two years ago I hosted a Plant-strong Superbowl Party at my house. If you’ve been reading HGK for two years and you remember that party, thank you!

 Superbowl Sunday is kind of like Thanksgiving to me, I figure that if you cook enough years in a row for the holiday,” over time one can really refine the menu into something that everyone enjoys and looks forward to.
 Doing it one year and not the next was kind of a buzz kill for me.
+Although doing it this year would be slightly different as some of my guests can’t attend due to work, I thought I could make them something to take with them.
+There are so many ways to enjoy the Superbowl, even when you’re at work, as seen when you click here, and on many more pages!
 I realize that most people would be, like, “Phew!
 Thank heavens that’s off my plate!”
 But not me . . .

 So here’s where my head is at right now.
 I’ve got the recipes that worked at our Plant-strong Superbowl Party two years ago.
 Then I’ve got the recipes that seem like they might work so I want to give them a try this year.
 And of course, I would love any suggestions that y’all might provide in the comments section.
 Check out my Plant-strong Superbowl Party Pinterest board for visuals.